 Why Choose Swedish Hospital's Family Medicine Residency?

-Our patient population is diverse in ethnicity, religion, socio-economic background, age, country of origin and clinical pathology.
-You will see some incredibly interesting clinical cases here with Swedish Hospital.
+Our patient population is diverse in ethnicity, religion, socio-economic background, gender identity, disability, sexual orientation, age, country of origin and clinical pathology.
+You will see a wide variety of clinical cases here at Swedish hospital and gain the expertise needed to be a well-rounded family physician.

 For more information on Swedish Hospital, view our Fact Sheet